Spectral decay of the sinc kernel operator and approximations by Prolate Spheroidal Wave Functions

-{\bf Abstract}--- For fixed $c$ Prolate Spheroidal Wave Functions $\psi_{n, c}$ form a basis with remarkable properties for the space of band-limited functions with bandwith $c$ and have been largely studied and used after the seminal work of Slepian.
-Recently, they have been used for the approximation of functions of the Sobolev space $H^s([-1,1])$.
-The choice of $c$ is then a central issue, which we address.
+{\bf Abstract}--- For fixed $c,$ the Prolate Spheroidal Wave Functions (PSWFs) $\psi_{n, c}$ form a basis with remarkable properties for the space of band-limited functions with bandwidth $c$.
+They have been largely studied and used after the seminal work of D. Slepian, H. Landau and H. Pollack.
+Recently, they have been used for the approximation of functions in the Sobolev space $H^s([-1,1])$.
+In view of this, we give new estimates on the decay rate of eigenvalues of the Sinc kernel integral operators.
+This is one of the main issues of this work.
+A second one is the choice of the parameter $c$ when approximating a function in $H^s([-1,1])$ by its truncated PSWFs series expansion.
 Such functions may be seen as the restriction to $[-1,1]$ of almost time-limited and band-limited functions, for which PSWFs expansions are still well adapted.
-To be able to give bounds for the speed of convergence one needs uniform estimates in $n$ and $c$.
-To progress in this direction, we push forward the WKB method and find uniform approximation of $\psi_{n, c}$ in terms of the Bessel function $J_0$ while only pointwise asymptotic approximation was known up to now.
-Many uniform estimates can be deduced from this analysis.
-Finally, we provide the reader with numerical examples that illustrate in particular the problem of the choice of $c$.\\
+Finally, we provide the reader with some numerical examples that illustrate the different results of this work.\\